Shape the future of cancer research by advocating in the REDEFINE Study

 Many people with cancer find it hard to join clinical trials due to travel, finances, caring responsibilities, or other barriers.
 The REDEFINE Study is not a clinical trial itself.
 Instead, it aims to understand how trials can become more flexible and accessible for everyone, no matter their situation.

 The study involves interviews, focus groups, and workshops with people affected by cancer, their caregivers, and healthcare professionals.
-It will explore how technology, like video appointments, online questionnaires, GP blood tests, and home treatment kits, might help people take part more easily.
+It will explore how technology, such as video appointments, online questionnaires, GP blood tests, and home treatment kits, can help people participate more easily.

 • Review interview and workshop questions

-• Help ensure study materials are clear and patient-friendly
+• Help make study materials clear and patient-friendly

-• Share feedback on how to make the study inclusive for people from all backgrounds
+• Share ideas on how to include people from all backgrounds

-• Guide how findings are shared with the wider community
+• Advise on how to share findings with the public

-Contribution will include online or in-person meetings and email-based feedback.
+• Participation includes online or in-person meetings and email feedback.

 Next steps